Stinging Nettle use while Breastfeeding

 Summary of Use during Lactation

-Stinging nettle (Urtica dioica and Urtica urens) preparations have been used in nursing mothers orally as a postpartum as a "tonic" for treating anemia; and is a purported galactogogue; however, no scientifically valid clinical trials support the safety and efficacy in nursing mothers or infants for any use.
+Stinging nettle (Urtica dioica and Urtica urens) preparations have been used in nursing mothers orally as a postpartum as a "tonic" for treating anemia.[1,2] It is also a purported galactogogue.[2-7] Hypothetically, a galactogogue effect might be due to the binding of sex hormone-binding globulin by polar extracts of Urtica dioica causing elevated serum estrogen levels, by histamine-induced prolactin release, or by serotonin-induced release of thyrotropin-releasing hormone.
+However, no scientifically valid clinical trials support the safety or efficacy in nursing mothers or infants for any use.
 Galactogogues should never replace evaluation and counseling on modifiable factors that affect milk production.
 Although stinging nettle is generally well tolerated in adults, topical use can cause urticaria when applied topically, and application on one mother's nipple resulted in allergic skin rash in her breastfed infant.
 It is probably best not to apply stinging nettle topically to the breast while breastfeeding.

 Maternal Levels.
 Relevant published information was not found as of the revision date.